-McClatchy offers HSA's to eligible employees enrolled in the Saving Advantage plan.
-HSAs may help to save pre-tax dollars to help pay out-of-pocket medical expenses – now and in retirement!
+McClatchy offers HSAs to eligible employees enrolled in the Saving Advantage medical plan.
+HSAs allow you to save pre-tax dollars to help pay out-of-pocket medical expenses – now and in retirement!

 How can you lower your taxable income with an HSA?

 Contributions to your HSA are tax-deductible, and the funds are tax-free when used for qualified medical expenses.
 For example, if you contribute $2,000 annually to your HSA and your base salary is $30,000- you will only be taxed on $28,000 come tax season.

 At retirement age, the money in the account is yours for medical or nonmedical expenses (when used for nonmedical expenses, it's considered taxable income).
 Learn more about retiring with your HSA here.